 Being unable to fall asleep can be frustrating and have consequences for the next day.
 However, people can learn to fall asleep faster using some simple, natural tips and tricks.

 Different things work for different people, so take some time to experiment to find what works.

 This article looks at 21 natural methods that people can use to help them fall asleep quickly.

-Many people who struggle with sleep lie in bed wondering how to fall asleep.
-When this happens, try using the tips below.
-Some are long-term lifestyle changes, while others are short-term solutions to try in the moment.
+Many people living with insomnia can lie in bed wondering how to fall asleep.
+When this happens, a person can try using the tips below.
+Some are long-term lifestyle changes, while others are short-term solutions to try at the moment.

 1. Create a consistent sleeping pattern

 Going to bed at different times every night is a common habit for many people.
 However, these irregular sleeping patterns could interfere with sleep because they interrupt the body’s circadian rhythm.

 The circadian rhythm is a selection of behavioral, physical, and mental changes that follow a 24-hour cycle.
 A primary function of the circadian rhythm is to determine whether the body is ready for sleep or not.